zetaraku/mikro-orm/docs/docs/quick-start.md

 > ORM configuration file can export the Promise, like: `export default Promise.resolve({...});`.

 To enable TypeScript support, add `useTsNode` flag to the `mikro-orm` section in your `package.json` file.
-By default, when `useTsNode` is not enabled, CLI will ignore `.ts` files, so if you want to oup-out of this behaviour, enable the `alwaysAllowTs` option.
+By default, when `useTsNode` is not enabled, CLI will ignore `.ts` files, so if you want to opt-out of this behaviour, enable the `alwaysAllowTs` option.
 This would be useful if you want to use MikroORM with [Bun](https://bun.sh), which has TypeScript support out of the box.

 > The `useTsNode` is a flag only for the CLI, it has no effect on your application.